staticvariablejames/cookie-connoisseur/doc/CCSave.md

 Executables
 ===========

-There are two executables based on `CCSave`, which essentially convert back and forth between Cookie Clicker's native format and `CCSave`.
+There are two commands based on `CCSave`, which essentially convert back and forth between Cookie Clicker's native format and `CCSave`.

-    npx ccsave-to-json
+    npx cookie-connoisseur native-to-json

 Reads from stdin a save in Cookie Clicker's native save format, converts that to a `CCSave`, and prints the `JSON.stringify`cation of it to stdout.
 (It makes a bit of effort to pretty-print the save.)

-    npx json-to-ccsave
+    npx cookie-connoisseur json-to-native

 Does the opposite: `JSON.parse`s the input, pipes to `CCSave.fromObject`,